All Episodes

 Conservatives talk about it as a waste of money.

-And that these systems developed because in post-World War II prosperity, uh the the growing middle classes of Western nations thought they could uh th they were wealthy enough to throw money uh at the dependency class to buy themselves a bit apiece.
+And these systems developed because in post-World War II prosperity, the growing middle classes of Western nations thought they were wealthy enough to throw money at the dependency class to buy themselves a bit apiece.

-You know, in other words, we'll set up welfare programs, because otherwise these guys are going to be holding up gas stations or whatever, holding up liquor stores.
+In other words, we'll set up welfare programs because otherwise these guys are going to be holding up gas stations or whatever, holding up liquor stores.

-But the greatest evil of this is not that it is a waste of people.
+But the greatest evil of this is not that it is a waste of people, a waste of money.

 It's a waste of human lives.